joshuadanpeterson/typewriter.nvim/README.md

-Sure, here's the updated README with the plugin name "Typewriter":

----

 # Typewriter

 A Neovim plugin that emulates a typewriter, keeping the cursor centered on the screen for a focused writing experience.